Milton Ebbins

 Milton Keith Ebbins (February 20, 1912 - April 4, 2008) was an American trumpeter, bandleader, songwriter, talent manager and movie/television producer.
 He began his career as a trumpet player and bandleader in the early-1930s.
 It was at this time when he met his wife, a singer named Lynne Sherman.
 They were married in 1941 and stayed together for 67 years until his death in 2008.
 She died the following year, March 27, 2009.

+Early life and education

+Ebbins was born on February 20, 1912, in Springfield, Massachusetts.
+His father was a tailor who once hand-delivered a specially made coat to President Theodore Roosevelt at the White House.
+Ebbins briefly attended Amherst College in Massachusetts.

 Career

 Soon after setting aside his career as a bandleader, Ebbins became one of the top talent managers in Hollywood, navigating the careers of Count Basie, Sarah Vaughn, Billy Eckstine and Vic Damone.
 Ebbins also represented actress Elizabeth Montgomery, actor Peter Lawford, actress Patty Duke and comedian Mort Sahl.
 Lawford was married to Patricia Kennedy, who was President John F. Kennedy's sister.
 An article in The Hollywood Reporter stated that "Ebbins' partnership with Lawford...brought him into close association with The Rat Pack and the Kennedy clan."
 The films Salt and Pepper and One More Time, starring Rat Packers Peter Lawford and Sammy Davis Jr., were produced by Ebbins.
 He helped put together the original Rat Pack film Ocean's Eleven and also the subsequent Rat Pack film Sergeants 3.
 According to an article in Variety, Ebbins "was involved in the production of The Longest Day."